MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/03_LAB_41_01_Implement_monitoring_by_using_Azure_Virtual_Desktop_Insights.md

     > **Note**: Wait for the deployment to complete.
 This typically takes less than 1 minute.

 1. On the **CheckAMAConfiguration** page, on the **Resource diagnostics settings** tab, select the **Refresh** icon (a circular arrow) in the toolbar.
-1. Verify that there are no error or warning messages displayed.

-    > **Note**: In case you encounter the issue with the warning message stating that no existing configuration was found for the selected workspace, disregard it as long as you successfully completed the workspace configuration step.
+1. Review the **Workspace az140-21-ws1** section and verify that the diagnostic settings are enabled for **allLogs** and that thre are no remaining warning messages.

-1. On the **CheckAMAConfiguration** page, switch to the **Select host data settings** tab.
+1. Navigate to the top of the **CheckAMAConfiguration** page and switch to the **Select host data settings** tab.
 1. On the **Select host data settings** tab, in the **Create DCR** section, in the **Workspace destination** drop-down list, select **az140-laworkspace41e** and then select **Create data collection rule**.
 1. In the **Deploy Template** pane, select **Deploy**.